verbb/social-share/README.md

-# Social Share Plugin for Craft CMS
+# Social Share plugin for Craft CMS
 <img width="500" src="https://verbb.imgix.net/plugins/social-share/social-share-social-card.png?v=1">

 Social Share is a toolkit for sharing and displaying social media information on your site.
 It can handle generating social media buttons, share dialogs and share counts.